 Union County Public Schools (UCPS) is the sixth largest public school system in North Carolina.
 It serves approximately 42,000 students at 53 schools and has approximately 5,000 staff members.

-UCPS is home to 20 honor schools of excellence and three national Blue Ribbon Schools of Excellence.
-Additionally, during the 2016-17 school year, 10 schools received an A+ distinction from the NC Department of Public Instruction.
+UCPS is home to three national Blue Ribbon Schools of Excellence.
+Additionally, during the 2017-18 school year, nearly 70 percent of UCPS schools earned an A or B School Performance Grade from the NC Department of Public Instruction.

-With a 2016-17 four-year graduation rate of 92.5 percent, UCPS has continued to top high school graduation rankings among the 10 largest school systems in North Carolina.
-The Class of 2017 earned scholarships totaling $126 million, the highest amount of scholarship offers to date for UCPS graduates.
+With a 2017-18 four-year graduation rate of 92.6 percent, UCPS continues to top high school graduation rankings among the 10 largest school systems in North Carolina.
+The Class of 2019 earned a record 2,944 scholarships that totaled nearly $131 million.

 Academic options offered to high school students include an International Baccalaureate program at Marvin Ridge High, a school that allows high school students to earn an associate’s degree (Union County Early College), and more than 20 career readiness courses in pathways that include engineering, welding, culinary arts and more.

 The addition of a Health Sciences Academy at Monroe Middle, which was created in partnership with Atrium Health, also offers challenging coursework to prepare middle school students for college and careers in the medical field.